catenax-ng/product-onboarding/github/README.md

-This folder contains Terraform scripting for GitHub onboarding.
+# This folder contains Terraform scripting for GitHub onboarding

 **TLDR** one terraform run for all gh-repositorys gh-teams and gh-mapping between repositorys and teams

 In our case we have one Github Organisation which is capable for all github repository information within the catena-x ng for each product.

 ## Assigning a team as contributor to a repository via terraform

 Contribution access to a repository in our GitHub organization is granted on a team level.
 We do not grant this kind of access to individuals.
-Access is again managed by our terraform variables under [github folder ](..github/).
+Access is again managed by our terraform variables under [github folder](..github/).

 To manage contribution access for a team on a repository, edit the `terraform.tfvars` file in the `github` directory.